leanmargaret/BIS15W2021_lalvarez/midterm 1/midterm_1.md

 R and RStudio allows us develop codes that help us organize and analyze our data.
 GitHub allows us to share our work from R and RStudio to others so they are able to see what we did, allowing them to replicate our work and make improvements.
 RMarkdown is useful because it can create outputs of our work that others are able to see easily, such as an md file, and others can see our step-by-step processes and easily make improvements on our work by simply accessing the same RMarkdown as us.

 **2. (2 points) What are the three types of `data structures` that we have discussed?
 Why are we using data frames for BIS 15L?**
 We have used vectors, matrices, and data frames.
-We are using data frames for BIS15L because they are used the most by others(so we can be familiar with other people's work), and data frames allow us to have as much data of any kind put together all in just one structure.
+We are using data frames for BIS15L because they are used the most by others(so we can be familiar with other people's work), and data frames allow us to have as much data of any kind put together all in one place.

 In the midterm 1 folder there is a second folder called `data`.
 Inside the `data` folder, there is a .csv file called `ElephantsMF`.
 These data are from Phyllis Lee, Stirling University, and are related to Lee, P., et al. (2013), "Enduring consequences of early experiences: 40-year effects on survival and success among African elephants (Loxodonta africana)," Biology Letters, 9: 20130011. [kaggle](https://www.kaggle.com/mostafaelseidy/elephantsmf).